Appointment of Directors in a Company

 No one shall be appointed as a director of a company unless he has been assigned a Director Identification Number (DIN) in accordance with section 154, Subsection (3).

-Every individual nominated to be appointed as a director by the company, whether in a general meeting or otherwise, must provide his Director Identification Number as well as a certification that he is not disqualified to become a director under this Act.
+Every individual nominated to be appointed as a director by the company, whether in a general meeting or otherwise, must provide their Director Identification Number as well as a certification that they are not disqualified to be a director under this Act.

 Acceptance to serve as Director:

-A person designated as a director may not act as a director unless he consents to occupy the position.
-The permission must be lodged with the Registrar in the required way within thirty days after he is appointed per Section 152(5).
+A person directed as a director may not act as a director unless he consents to occupy the position.
+The permission must be lodged with the Registrar in the required manner within thirty days after he is appointed, as per Section 152(5).

-When an independent director is appointed at a general meeting, an explanatory statement affixed to the notice of the general meeting must include a declaration that, in the Board’s view, he meets the qualifications stipulated in this Act for such an appointment.
+When an independent director is appointed at a general meeting, an explanatory statement affixed to the notice of the general meeting includes a decision that, in the Board’s view, he meets the qualifications stipulated in this Act for such an appointment.

-Except if the Act allows otherwise, every director must be selected by the company in a general meeting, according to section 152(2).
+Except if the Act allows otherwise, every Director must be a director of the company in a general meeting, according to section 152(2).

 Section 152, sub-section (6), states that unless the articles allow for the retirement of all directors at each annual general meeting, not less than two-thirds of a public company’s total number of directors must be present.